vnetcon/jdbc-restservlet/README.md

 ## REST_SERVLET_CONFIG -table
 This is the key table in REST API server.
 Into this table all sql statements should be stored and in here you configure the url endpoint.
+This table must locate in VNETCON shema and both the scehma and table name must be upper case.

 * REST_ENDPOINT_ID: unique id for row
 * REST_ENDPOINT: endpoint to be used in url for executing the sql with query params